About CCC

 Gloria Hanson

 Currently in her third term as Mayor of Fort Pierre, Gloria Hanson grew up on a Stanley County ranch and graduated from National College of Business.
-Her commitment to continually enhance the quality of life for residents and the experience of visitors has led Gloria to serve in many capacities.
-Gloria and her husband Ron Schreiner together have six children and nine grandchildren.

 4SteveHarding